ronanchilvers/solo-d6/Almanac/Characters/Okan.md

 > - Lucky - Re-roll 1 test per session
 > - Perceptive - Advantage on Testing to gain information even when asleep
 > - Quick Shot - Reload and fire ranged weapons in 1 round
+> - Sneaky - You gain Advantage when Testing to hide or sneak around without others noticing you
+> - Trapmaster - You gain Advantage when Testing to create, locate and disarm traps.
+You also gain Advantage on Save Tests against traps.

 > [!help]- Health / Hit Points
 > - 6 hour rest restores all lost HP